rkamran/SDC/project5/writeup.md

 I've already described the filtering method above with some examples of the heatmap.

-Also keeping the frames for 10 frames so it reduces some false positive and keeps the vehicles in focus.
+Also calling the drawing after 10 frames so it reduces some false positive and keeps the vehicles in focus with less flickering.

 ---

 ###Discussion

-There's this problem with vehicle's being detected on the other side of the freeway which I could not quite figure out to eliminate.
+There's this problem with vehicles being detected on the other side of the freeway which I could not quite figure out to eliminate.
 Sometime it detects and or takes longer to get the vehicle in focus.
 The other issue I am trying to resolve is to display two overlapping cars as two different cars as opposed to one box.